CAT

 Ii(θ)\mathbf{I}_i(\boldsymbol{\theta}) K×KK \times K Fisher Information Matrix for item ii

-Pi(θ)P_i(\boldsymbol{\theta}) Probability of correct response to item ii
+Pi(θ)P_i(\boldsymbol{\theta}) Probability of correct response to item ii, from #2.2

 Qi(θ)=1Pi(θ)Q_i(\boldsymbol{\theta}) = 1 - P_i(\boldsymbol{\theta}) Probability of incorrect response

-Pi(θ)P'_i(\boldsymbol{\theta}) Derivative of PiP_i with respect to the linear predictor
+Pi(θ)P'_i(\boldsymbol{\theta}) Derivative of PiP_i with respect to the linear predictor aiθ+di\mathbf a_i^\top\boldsymbol\theta+d_i

-aiai\mathbf{a}_i \mathbf{a}_i^{\top} Outer product of the discrimination vector (rank-1 matrix)
+aiai\mathbf{a}_i \mathbf{a}_i^{\top} Outer product of the discrimination vector - always rank 1 [1, p.276]

-The cumulative FIM after administering nn items is:
+The cumulative FIM after administering nn items [1, Eq.6, p.277]:

 I(n)(θ)=i=1nIi(θ)\mathbf{I}_{(n)}(\boldsymbol{\theta}) = \sum_{i=1}^{n} \mathbf{I}_i(\boldsymbol{\theta})